|Emission mode||USB; 62.5Bd DBPSK ACF=9728ms, 62.5Bd DQPSK ACF=4864ms|

 |Known counterpart stations||E11, G11, S11, S11a, M03, F11, F03|

 P03a and P03b are one-way digital modes that belong to the Polish 11 family.
 They were introduced circa early 2014, as standalone successors of the F11 + analog voice/Morse combo schedules.
-Since late 2016, all new digital schedules of this family use a newer evolution of P03, F03, although the P03 schedules are still maintained.
+Currently, all new digital schedules of this family use a newer evolution of P03, F03, although the P03 schedules are still maintained.

 Both modes utilize cosine-filtered PSK modulation, forward error correction, and data scrambling.
-They have a sound evocative of a wobbly carrier tone.
+They have a sound evocative of a wobbly carrier tone, very easy to confuse with the amateur radio PSK** modes.
 The broadcasts are made in USB.
 Each variant refers to a different modem configuration:

 Each of the two variants has minor protocol differences other than the modulation.